nats-io/nats.java/README.md

 | Strict   |      `15272` |  `413.76` | Lenient plus check for improper formation of segments or wildcard use       |
 | None     |       `2155` |   `58.24` | Only checks for string not being null or empty when the subject is required |

+## Connection Options Executors

+An `Options` instance resolves the executors it uses once and **caches them on the `Options` instance**, so if you reuse a single `Options` to create more than one `Connection`, those connections **share** the same executors rather than each getting their own.

+Executors the client creates for you — the defaults, or ones built from a supplied `ThreadFactory` — create threads on demand and are owned and shut down by the client, so sharing an `Options` across connections does not starve them of threads.
+If instead you supply your own `ExecutorService` (e.g. via `executor`, `connectExecutor`, `callbackExecutor`, `readerExecutor`, or `writerExecutor`), the client uses it **as-is and never shuts it down — you own its lifecycle** — and because a shared `Options` routes every connection through that one executor, make sure it can run them concurrently (don't, for example, share a single-thread executor across many connections).
+When in doubt, give each connection its own `Options` instance (the builder makes this cheap).

+One sharp edge to be aware of with the general `executor`: the reader, the writer, and every `Dispatcher` run as concurrent, long-lived tasks on it, so it **must be able to run several tasks at once**.
+Do **not** supply a single-thread (or tightly bounded) `executor` — the reader's loop runs for the life of the connection and would starve the writer, effectively deadlocking it.
+If you need to limit threads, isolate the protocol I/O with `readerExecutor`/`writerExecutor` (or `readerThreadFactory`/`writerThreadFactory`) rather than shrinking the general `executor`.

 ## Recent Version Notes